yuyichao/explore/julia/new_gc/bit_swap.md

     therefore we can skip the page during sweep1.

     This left us with detecting if there's dead old object in the page during sweep2.
-One way to do this is to keep two counters of old marked object for each mark bit.
+One way to do this is to keep two counters of old-marked object for each mark bit.

     * The allocator always allocate clean and young objects so this is not affected.
-    * The marking need to update the counter for the current old mark when marking a pool object whenever it creates a new old marked object in the page (this happens during mark1 for marking young objects being promoted and during mark2 for all old objects).
+    * The marking need to update the counter for the current old-marked when marking a pool object whenever it creates a new old-marked object in the page (this happens during mark1 for marking young objects being promoted and during mark2 for all old objects).